openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 **Required configurations/inputs:**
 * The type of object to upsert
-* The id of the object in the system where the upsert is occuring
+* The id of the object in the system where the upsert is occurring
 * The object being updated.
 Ids which point to linked objects can be included in the

 **Outputs (including metadata):**